AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.StandardNodes.md

 <a id="node-hsvadjust"> </a>

 ### `hsvadjust`
-Adjust the hue, saturation and value of an RGB color by converting the input color to HSV, adding amount.x to the hue, multiplying the saturation by amount.y, multiplying the value by amount.z, then converting back to RGB.
+Adjust the hue, saturation and value of an RGB color by converting the input color to HSV, adding `amount.x` to the hue, multiplying the saturation by `amount.y`, multiplying the value by `amount.z`, then converting back to RGB.

+Positive `amount.x` values rotate hue in the "red to green to blue" direction, with `amount.x` of 1.0 being the equivalent to a 360 degree (e.g. no-op) rotation.
+Negative or greater-than-1.0 hue adjustment values are allowed, wrapping at the 0-1 boundaries.
+The internal conversions between RGB and HSV spaces are not affected by the current color space, and for color4 inputs, the alpha value is left unchanged.

 |Port    |Description                                                                 |Type        |Default      |
 |--------|----------------------------------------------------------------------------|------------|-------------|